Me at 3 months, doing the whole “hide the belly behind a bag” trick.

 Your best friends and closest family members may notice that you’re wearing slightly more relaxed clothing, or drinking ginger ale instead of Pepsi, or looking a little green around the gills…or may just feel like there’s something “different” about you.
-So my first piece of advice is to have a plan of action for when people start guessing: it’s totally your prerogative to tell little white lies or practice mini-deceptions to keep your secret (adding limes to your soda water to make it look like a cocktail, pleading the flu rather than morning sickness, etc.), but being ready for the questions will save you from getting flustered and give you the opportunity to break the news your way.
+So my first piece of advice is to have a plan of action for when people start guessing: it’s totally your prerogative to tell little white lies or practice mini-deceptions to keep your secret (pleading the flu rather than morning sickness, etc.), but being ready for the questions will save you from getting flustered and give you the opportunity to break the news your way.

-– Distract with bells and whistles: the aforementioned scarves, hats, and oversized jewelry (try earrings that keep the focus on your face rather than necklaces that will draw attention to your midsection).
+Distract with bells and whistles: aforementioned scarves, hats, vests, and oversized jewelry all work wonders (try earrings that keep the focus on your face rather than necklaces that will draw attention to your midsection).

 Here’s the bag trick and the vest trick, all at once!
 (I’m 7 months here, so there’s no hiding the bump anymore, but if I were fewer months along this would totally work.)

 Layer a lightweight vest in an attention-grabbing color or pattern over a dark top, and on cooler days, try a boyfriend-style blazer in a lightweight fabric with a single low button that hits juuuuust below the waistline.

 And if worst comes to worst?
 Lie.
 (You totally get to lie when you’re pregnant.
 About everything, including whether you already had ice cream four times today.)
 Go ahead and answer any any all obnoxious questions with, “WHAT, SO A GIRL CAN’T EAT A CHEESEBURGER ANYMORE?” and watch Nosy McJeeves scamper away.